-This is its own subclass of this trope.
+- This is its own subclass of this trope.
 Practically everyone who makes "Earth, but with magic" makes "Remus won." the turning point.
-So Reme, the Reman Empire, etc. The Chrestomanci series by Diana Wynne Jones is another example.
+So Reme, the Reman Empire, etc.

-The Chrestomanci books have a fair few more.
+- The Chrestomanci books have a fair few.
 World 12A in Charmed Life has Atlantis (North America); in Conrads Fate the Series 7 worlds have Ludwich instead of London, the Thames is the Little Rhine, the Low Countries are Frisia, and Moscow is Mosskva.
 Though in Series 7, Britain is part of continental Europe...

 At first it was thought that the uncleft was a hard thing that could be split no further; hence the name.
 Now we know it is made up of lesser motes.
 There is a heavy kernel with a forward bernstonish lading, and around it one or more light motes with backward ladings.
 The least uncleft is that of ordinary waterstuff.
 Its kernel is a lone forwardladen mote called a firstbit.
 Outside it is a backwardladen mote called a bernstonebit.
 The firstbit has a heaviness about 1840-fold that of the bernstonebit.
 Early worldken folk thought bernstonebits swing around the kernel like the earth around the sun, but now we understand they are more like waves or clouds.

 - Cryptonomicon, which takes place in a world just a little bit different from ours, calls Japan "Nippon", which is, more-or-less, the Japanese name.